Ojasvi310/The_Amnesiac_Magistrate/README.md

 **Confidence Gate raises, not warns**
 If the FAISS retrieval score for a query is below the threshold, `InsufficientGrounding` is raised and generation is blocked entirely.
 The API returns an escalation response.
 The model never hallucinates when it has nothing reliable to retrieve from.

-**Hash-chained audit log**
-Every query record includes the SHA-256 of the previous record.
-Tampering with any historical entry is detectable by `AuditLog.verify_chain()`.
-Every answer is traceable to the exact adapter version, FAISS index version, and retrieved source chunks that produced it.

-**BWT = 0.0 by construction**
-Backward Transfer is not approximately zero — it is exactly zero by the mathematical guarantee of orthogonal projection.
-New quarter gradients are projected into the null space of all prior quarter bases, making it geometrically impossible to modify prior knowledge.